MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 The following special rules apply to expressions:

 - All outer indentation whitespace are stripped beyond the indented level of the parent object.
 Relative indentation within the expression is retained.
-The end delimiter (**```**) determines the expression left boundary (see ‘Measure 2’ in the previous example).
+The end delimiter (**```**) determines the expression left boundary (see 'Measure 2' in the previous example).
 - New lines and indentation are preserved, making it easy to copy and paste DAX and M expressions into TMDL.

 The following properties are treated as expressions and should be delimited with a colon and equals sign  (**:=**):